 Pump Controller control message

 The pump controller control message is sent from Thingsboard to the pump controller to switch the pump on or off.
-It is a single byte with the following bitflags, ordered starting with the least-significant byte.
+It is one or three bytes.
+The first byte has the following bitflags, ordered starting with the least-significant byte.

+There will probably be another bit flag to signal a timeout value follows the message byte.
+We have not implemented that yet.